obenziane21/rails-local-kubernetes/README.md

-## Install/Upgrade Ruby on rails app on docker desktop
+## Install/Upgrade Ruby on rails app on docker desktop & local kubernetes

 ## Description

 * This project is for building a hello rails app using terraform inside a docker desktop (local Kubernetes enabled).
 * This also install nginx ingress controller along with redis service.
-* A rails app has been dockerized, please find the project under "app/docker" folder
+* A rails app has been dockerized, please find the project under "app/docker" folder along with the Dockerfile

 ## Required tools

-kubectl
+* kubectl
-terraform >= v1.4.6
+* terraform >= v1.4.6
-helm tools
+* helm tools
-docker desktop for mac/windows
+* docker desktop for mac/windows

 ## Steps: